gardener/gardener/docs/deployment/kubernetes.md

 $ helm install charts/gardener --name gardener --namespace garden --wait
 ```

 You can configure the Helm chart by modifying the [allowed configuration values](../../charts/gardener/values.yaml).
+Please note that all resources and deployments need to be created in the `garden` namespace.

 :warning: The Seed Kubernetes clusters need to have a `nginx-ingress-conroller` deployed to make the Gardener work properly.
 Moreover, there should exist a DNS record `*.ingress.<SEED-CLUSTER-DOMAIN>` where `<SEED-CLUSTER-DOMAIN>` is the value of the `domain` field of [a Seed cluster resource](../../example/seed-aws-dev.yaml).